RESEARCH AND TEACHING AREAS

 Gene Tierney in Laura (dir.
 Otto Preminger, Twentieth Century-Fox, 1944)

 I received my Ph.D. in film and media studies from Indiana University Bloomington, and I have taught at Syracuse University since the fall of 2015.
-As an associate professor of English in the College of Arts & Sciences, I am a member of the Film & Screen Studies faculty and also serve as an advising faculty member for the Goldring Arts Journalism Program in the S.I.
+As an associate professor of English in the College of Arts & Sciences, I am a member of the Film & Screen Studies faculty and also serve on the advising faculty for the Goldring Arts Journalism and Communications Program in the S.I.
 Newhouse School of Public Communications.